nodejs/node/doc/api/vm.md

   // Step 3
   //
   // Evaluate the Module.
-The evaluate() method returns a Promise with a single
+The evaluate() method returns a promise which will
-  // property "result" that contains the result of the very last statement
-  // executed in the Module.
-In the case of `bar`, it is `s;`, which refers to
-  // the default export of the `foo` module, the `secret` we set in the
-  // beginning to 42.

-  const { result } = await bar.evaluate();

-  console.log(result);
+  // resolve after the module has finished evaluating.

   // Prints 42.
+  await bar.evaluate();
 })();
 ```